rink-turksma/IntunePrepTool/README.md

 ##How to use:
 - For Local Winget options in the GUI.
 First test Winget..
 Open Powershell as Admin and run something like winget list vlc and accept agreement.
   (For packages this isn't an issue.)
-- Download files under Bin\x64: (IntunePrepTool.exe, config_customerinfo.csv, IntuneWinAppUtil.exe (Microsoft))
+- Be sure to setup Powershell execution policy to unrestricted: Set-ExecutionPolicy Unrestricted
+- Donwload latest MSI file.
+(Unattended MSI file) Run as admin.
-- Make sure to open properties and 'Unblock file'
+- Make sure to open file properties and 'Unblock file' for: "C:\Program Files (x86)\IntunePrepTool\IntunePrepTool.exe" and "C:\Program Files (x86)\IntunePrepTool\IntuneWinAppUtil.exe"
-- Open IntunePrepTool as Administrator.
+- Run IntunePrepTool as Administrator.
 - In the first Tab - Config: Select the New / Clear button.
 - Then you can select Customer name, Log Folder target, Package folder (Local) and TenantURL.
 - Click Save.